Thoughtful accessories for women and the many things we carry.

 A month later, I picked up our first sample from a Brooklyn-based sample maker.
 It cost $2,000 and looked like a first grade art class project.
 The next couple samples were somewhat improved, but not by much.

 Important lessons were learned.
 Certain colors look better on certain finishes.
 Certain linings work better with different materials.
 Do we choose a softer vegan leather that feels more luxurious, or a stiffer one that ships well and will hold its shape better?
 And that's just the beginning.
-Weight of materials, size of pockets, depth of pockets, strap length, stitching vs gluing, zippers vs buttons, how the bag sits when empty, how the bag feels when filled…it takes so much time to find what’s just right, especially you have high standards and refuse to compromise.
+Weight of materials, size of pockets, depth of pockets, strap length, stitching vs gluing, zippers vs buttons, how the bag sits when empty, how the bag feels when filled…it takes so much time to find what’s just right, especially when you have high standards and refuse to compromise.
 That includes finding a factory.

 Sept 2019 – The Factory